lucienmaloney/BeatSaber.jl/Readme.md

 ## Requirements

 * The Julia Language (see https://julialang.org/downloads/)
-* The following Julia packages: WAV, JSON, DSP, StatsBase, DelimitedFiles (see https://docs.julialang.org/en/v1/stdlib/Pkg/index.html)
+* The following Julia packages: WAV, JSON, DSP, and StatsBase (see https://docs.julialang.org/en/v1/stdlib/Pkg/index.html)
 * ffmpeg (see https://ffmpeg.org/download.html)
 * BMBF (Quest only, see https://bsaber.com/oculus-quest-custom-songs/)

 ## Usage

+You can download BeatSaber.jl as a zip or clone it with `git clone https://github.com/lucienmaloney/BeatSaber.jl.git`

 The easiest entry point is mapsongs.jl, which can be used like so:

-`julia mapsongs.jl songname.songextension`
+`julia src/mapsongs.jl songname.songextension`

 This will create a folder songname containing a Beat Saber map

 Any audio extension supported by ffmpeg should work, though the output will always be an .ogg file.
 Also, multiple songs can be mapped at once using a wildcard:

-`julia mapsongs.jl ~/somefolder/*.mp3`
+`julia src/mapsongs.jl ~/somefolder/*.mp3`

 The utility runs in O(n) time and in fact takes less time actually generating the maps than it does converting the audio files to the correct formats.
 However, the first time the utility is run, it might take considerably longer as packages get compiled for the first time.